ibomash/LittleMoments/README.md

 ### Basic session triggering and timing

 - [x] Decide how the "launcher" screen should look and implement it
-  - Just a prompt and a "start" button?
-  - Launch right into a timer session?
-  - "Start" button but also some duration options?
-  - Ability to set a bell duration when starting
 - [x] Implement visual and audio feedback for a timer of a given duration
 - [x] Ensure timer runs in the background (or figure out keeping screen on)
   - [x] Count by time deltas, not individual seconds (get rid of pausing?)
-- Allow duration to be specified on the timer screen?
+- [x] Allow duration to be specified on the timer screen
 - [x] Figure out where to allocate / deallocate sound memory
 - [x] Make HealthKit writing configurable (includes making a Settings page…)
 - [x] Update HealthKit prompt strings in Info.plist (finalize the language)
 - [x] Keep display on while meditating (optionally)
-- Fetch start time of next calendar event and start a session up to that start time
+- [ ] Add vibrations and/or decide to have the sound play even if the phone is muted

 ### Project infrastructure

-- [ ] Pick an open source license and set up a Github repo
+- [x] Pick an open source license and set up a Github repo
 - [ ] Set up an Apple Developer account to release the app
-- [ ] Make a simple "About" screen / update it for the source code location
+- [x] Make a simple "About" screen / update it for the source code location
 - [ ] Get a real app icon
 - Set up a web page?
-- [ ] Fix the folder structure!
+- [x] Fix the folder structure

 ### Widgets